Here’s everything you need to know about the voting assistance available for seniors in the upcoming Queensland 2024 State General Election

 Referendum support for senior Australians

-WHEN: Saturday 14 October 2023 from 8.00am – 6.00pm
+WHEN: Saturday 26 October 2024 from 8.00am – 6.00pm

 To check your enrolment details, you can visit the Australian Electoral Commission website.

-Voting support for seniors
+Voting assistance for seniors

 Residential care voting

-Some resident care facilities will host AEC mobile polling teams from Monday 2 October.
 Information about these visits, including dates and times, will be provided to residents by each facility’s administration.

 Early voting by post